gvwilson/thirdbit/fiction/madica/index.md

 room!
 Double escort and double quick!
 Give the fairy the usual, and turn *this* one into a photocopier!"

-"Oh no..."
-Whiskers moaned, "Not that.
+"Oh no…" Whiskers moaned, "Not that.
 Please, Mr. Secretary, I didn't mean---"

 An unyielding metal hand closed around Madica's arm.
 Another clamped